Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_PCIE_BMD_EP_Simulation_Design/readme.txt

 NOTE :
 1. This design usage is limited for simulation purpose
 2. The integrated testcase simulation will run for ~600us
+3. This design will not support xcvp1202-vsva2785-2MP-e-S board part
 ##############################################################################